erturian/table_encounter/Core_Concepts.md

 **Critical Tests:** Some tests also take into account critical successes and critical failures.
 In these tests, a roll of 1 is always a critical failure, and a roll of 6 is always a critical success.

+## Stress and incapability
+The toughness value of a character determines how well they can withstand wounds or stress situations in combat.
+Each time the character takes damage, their stress level increases by the same amount.

+At the start of their activation, check the character's stress level.
+If it equals or exceeds the character's toughness value, they break down and must stay idle to recover.
+Resolve the following steps:

+1. Lose all Activation Points.
+2. Perform a stress test (critical toughness test).
+3. If the character is still on the battlefield, reduce the character's stress level by the value of their toughness.

+### Stress Test
+Each failed roll reduces the character's toughness value by 1.
+A critical failure also adds 1 to the stress level.
+A critical success lowers the stress level by 1.
+If the toughness value falls to 0, the character's nerves break, or they are severely injured and can no longer continue the fight.
+Remove them from the game.

 ## Action Points
 All models start each combat round with 3 action points.
 These can be spent during the round, especially when they are activated, to perform actions.